 Sometimes, it is necessary for the school to call all families to inform them of important events (delays, cancellations, reminders of important meetings, etc.).
-To help us reach all students' families quickly, we rely on an automated phone system, Skylert, and the text messaging service, Remind.
+To help us reach all students' families quickly, we rely on an automated notification system, ParentSquare.
 It is extremely important that Paul Cuffee School have accurate contact information for these communications, and especially in case of any emergency.
 Please ensure that your contact information is current and updated throughout the years.
 We are required by law to have this information in writing.
 When changes occur please come to the office to fill out necessary paperwork.